 - The Merrow from Berserk.
 It is their best weapon.

 - Averted in Rosario + Vampire where Mermaids and Sirens are completely different monsters.
-The mermaids also never sings (they instead suck the life energy of people), while the Sirens do and from what we see can see from their true form, they are birdlike.
+The mermaids also never sing (they instead suck the life energy of people), while the Sirens do and from what we see can see from their true form, they are birdlike, resembling angels.

 - Sirenoid from Bakugan is quite clearly based off of a mermaid.